rahulkumarpahwa/tsf-basic-banking-system/README.md

 ## Introduction :

 This is a Simple Bank App based upon [Next.js](https://nextjs.org/).
-This Project is part of TSF
+This Project is part of TSF.

-## Getting Started
+## Features :

-First, run the development server:
+- You can view all the customers.
+- You can send money to the another customer.
+- You can see all the transactions of amount.

+## Tech Stack :

+- Nextjs
+- TailwindCSS
+- TypeScript
+- React Hot Toast
+- Axios
+- Mongoose